Syndica/sig/src/gossip/readme.md

  - if the origin is not contained in the bloom filter, we haven’t received a corresponding prune message, so we add the peer to the active set
   - if the origin is contained in the bloom filter, we don’t add the peer to the active set

-## Protocol Message: Ping/Pong
+## Gossip Message: Ping/Pong

 Ping and Pong messages are used to health check nodes quickly and easily.
 The corresponding logic is defined in `gossip/ping_pong.zig`.

 Ping messages are periodically sent to all of the nodes in the network (by parsing the contact information in the CrdsTable).
 For each of these Ping messages, a corresponding Pong message is expected within a certain amount of time.
-If we fail to receive the corresponding Pong message, then we don’t send that node any other protocol messages (i.e., we don’t include them in the `ActiveSet` so we don’t send them push messages, nor do we respond to any pull requests received from them).
+If we fail to receive the corresponding Pong message, then we don’t send that node any other Gossip messages (i.e., we don’t include them in the `ActiveSet` so we don’t send them push messages, nor do we respond to any pull requests received from them).

 We track the nodes that have responded to Ping messages with a corresponding Pong message as well as which nodes we are still waiting for a corresponding Pong message for using the `PingCache` structure.